georgiyponomarev/my_quantori_project/README.md

 **How to use (some examples)**

 1. `docker compose up -d --build`  -- create and start the containers with the app (named "genetic_tools") and postgres database
-2. `docker exec -it genetic_tool [command]` -- execute commands within the container "genetic_tools"
+2. `docker exec -it genetic_tools [command]` -- execute commands within the container "genetic_tools"

 `[command]` -- execute python scripts (or run some linux commands, etc.)